ArtemisInCode/Maze-Runner/README.md

 ## Playing the game

-Use the navswitch to navigate around the maze and find all the collectables (flashing LED pixels) in the maze in the shortest time.
+Use the navswitch to run around the maze and grab all the collectables (flashing LED pixels) in the maze as fast as you can.
 There are three levels, and five collectables in each level.
+See how low you can get your score (NOTE: score is seconds x10).

 ## Authors